Feldenkrais: My students are just learning “a bag of tricks.”

 Fascinating, no?

-My personal view is that in the next phase of learning about Feldenkrais, his ideas (and their limitations) change will come from *outside* of any hierarchical organization such as the Feldenkrais Guild.
+Which is why I think the next phase of learning about Feldenkrais - his ideas (and their limitations) - will come from outside of any hierarchical organization such as the Feldenkrais Guild.
 Hierarchies are reasonably good at maintaining a basic body of knowledge.

-But generating new knowledge and forms of action?
+But generating new knowledge and new forms of action?

 Forget about it!

-Einstein didn't come up with the theory of relativity while working within a hierarchical structure.
-Neither did Darwin come up with his theory of natural selection in a university.
+Einstein didn’t come up with the theory of relativity while working within a hierarchical structure.
+Neither did Darwin come up with his theory of natural selection inside a university.

 Awareness, like spontaneity, freedom, and empowerment cannot be taught nor imposed hierarchically.